 7 nights, 8 days

-As Autumn unfolds, the shore and islands ignite with a blaze of colour and travellers come from far and wide to take part in this parade of colour as our ship cruises the quiet and peaceful shores.
+As Autumn unfolds, the shore and islands ignite with a blaze of colour and travellers come from far and wide to take part in this parade of colour as our ship cruises beside the quiet and peaceful shores.
 The sights and sounds of fall make for a breathtaking holiday river cruise.
-Beyond Montreal, the trees that line the riverbanks of Quebec show the true beauty of the changing seasons.
+As we approach Montreal, the trees that line the riverbanks of Quebec show the true beauty of the changing seasons.

 This breathtaking river cruise feature shore excursions which compliment the turning of the leaves and that time known to many as harvest.
 Come and explore the passages and channels of the 1000 Islands, and the wonder of the St. Lawrence Seaway for 8 Days and 7 Nights.
 During this cruise from Kingston to Montreal and returning back to Kingston, learn about the storied history of the relationship between Upper and Lower Canada.

 Situated in Brockville's historic downtown core, the museum houses exhibits featuring the industrial, agricultural and social history of Brockville.
 All of the artifacts in the museum's collection are the tangible representation of this community's heritage.

 Located to the west of the Island of Montréal, the Fur Trade Museum at Lachine site is a testimony to the culmination of the fur industry in the Montréal region in the 18th and early 19th centuries.

 The Moses-Saunders Power Dam, short for Robert Moses-Robert H. Saunders Power Dam, is a dam on the Saint Lawrence River straddling the border between the United States and Canada.

 This is a family-run business that had its beginning in the mid-1800's.
 Situated on more than 120 acres and boasting more than 30,000 trees, you could safely say this family knows apples.

 Thousand Islands Heritage Center